 Rita Bell has been a paralegal since 2000, working in the areas of civil litigation, employment, and intellectual property.
 She is also a full-time wife and mother of three.
 In addition to volunteering with Filmworks, she also volunteers with the Fresno Center for Nonviolence and Earth Day Fresno.
 Rita enjoys a lifelong love of movies, and she enjoys being part of the Filmworks family.
 For the 2020-21 season, Rita serves on the board’s executive committee as President.
 She’s also the organization’s interim Program Director.
 She has formerly served as venue director.

 Benjamin Woodcock holds a bachelor’s degree in Geography from Fresno State.
-He works for his family’s pump service business in Tulare County.
+He currently is in the Masters in Library and Information Science program at San Jose State University.
 When Benjamin isn’t buried in a book, he can be found watching Murder She Wrote, Oscar-nominated films, and international movies.
 For the 2020-21 season, Benjamin serves on the board’s executive committee as Vice President.
 For the marketing committee, he also produces the Filmworks email newsletter and contributes to social media.
 He has formerly served as treasurer and social media coordinator.

 A longtime fan of independent and international cinema, Celeste DeMonte has volunteered with Fresno Filmworks for more than a decade, often alongside her husband, Neal Howard.
 She has served in various volunteer capacities, including board membership, for a number of nonprofits in Fresno.
 Professionally, she is a newly retired technical writer.
 For the 2020-21 season, Celeste serves on the board’s executive committee as Secretary.
 For the development committee, she also contributes to sponsorships and fundraising.